zrajani/Capstone_Project_Lambton_Fall_2020-EMBT/README.md

 This page shall be having folders relating to the Capstone Project which would be as follows:

-1. <b>Presentation</b>: All Presentation files for demonstrating the project as well showcasing the project timeline
+1. <b>Presentation & Reports</b>: All Presentation files for demonstrating the project as well showcasing the project timeline along with final report for the project shall be present here.

-2. <b>Documentation</b>: Documentation of the various peripherals, sensors, software, etc. would be present here for reference
+2. <b>Project Proposal</b>: Series of the proposal were made before the final approval was given by the guide.
+One can find all version of proposal in this folder

 3. <b>Codes</b>: All the programming required for the Capstone shall be present here

 4. <b>Hardware</b>: Any Special Hardware related document or file would be present here.

+5. <b>Schematic Capture and PCB Design</b>: Schematics required for the project shall be uploaded in this folder and also the PCB design for the intended project

 ## i-LETTERBOX Description